5/16/2024

 Analyst, Nordea

-But yeah, so, but I mean, in order to kind of keep the unit sales flat disequentially, I mean, some prices have to be sacrificed, but on the aggregate, the big down-tick in sales in new equipment sales was primarily due to mix, if I understand it correctly then, but some price, negative pricing dynamic.
+But yeah, so, but I mean, in order to kind of keep the unit sales flattish sequentially, I mean, some prices have to be sacrificed.
+But on the aggregate, the big downtick in sales, in new equipment sales was primarily due to mix, if I understand it correctly then.
+But some price, negative pricing dynamic.

 speaker

 Yes, yes.
-But again, I mean, the real achievement, I think, in the quarter here, which we've done well, is to continue to grow the aftermarket in 9% in a downturn market, meaning that we move towards a sustainable profitability in Germany by increasing the aftermarket.
-And I think that's the real achievement here.
-Now we obviously want to sell trucks, more trucks than we did in Q1 in order to have something to service basically.
-And there's a lot of work going on to increase that, obviously for future years to come.
+But again, I mean, the real...
+Achievement I think in the quarter here, which we've done well, is to continue to grow the aftermarket possibly 9% in a downturn market, meaning that we move towards a sustainable profitability in Germany by increasing the aftermarket.
+I think that's the real achievement here.
+Now we obviously want to sell more trucks than we did in Q1 in order to have something to service basically.
+It's a lot of work going on to increase that, obviously, for future years to come.

 speaker